What Fireworks Feel like When You Have PTSD

 And the worst part?

-I want to be there.
+I genuinely want to be there.

 So I stay home.

-Or if they know I’m just doing what I can to love myself.
+And I wonder if people think I don’t love them or if they know I’m just doing what I can to love myself.

 If You’re Reading This and You Understand

-I’m sorry.
+I’m really sorry.

-I know how it feels to be the one who steps away when the sky starts glowing.
+I know what it costs to “just get through the night.”
+How it feels to be the one who steps away when the sky starts booming.

 But I also know this:

-That’s not broken.
-That’s brilliantly human.
+That’s not broken, it’s brilliantly survival.

 What I Do to Cope (and Maybe You Can Too)